nudibranchs text index | photo index

 Where seen?
 This large nudibranch is sometimes seen near living reefs on some of our Southern shores.
 It may be seasonal: when seen, often many individuals are spotted during the same trip.

 Features: 10-12cm long.
-Flat stiff body, finely granular surface with lots of tiny spots.
-There are orange edges on the side of the body and the openings where the rhinophores and feathery gills emerge.
+Flat stiff body white, finely granular surface with lots of tiny brown raised pimples.
+There are orange edges of the body and foot, and the openings where the large rhinophores and feathery gills emerge.
 The underside is plain white with a narrow foot and small oral tentacles.
+It can drop off portions of its body mantle when alarmed.
+So don't handle it.

 Pulau Hantu, Sep 08